isamert/scli/README.md

 The single quotes in `--color='...'` above are just shell-escaping, and not needed in `sclirc`.

 ## Security
 This is an independent project not audited or endorsed by the [Signal foundation](https://signal.org/).
-That is also true of [signal-cli](https://github.com/AsamK/signal-cli) that scli uses as a backend.
+That is also true of [signal-cli](https://github.com/AsamK/signal-cli), which scli uses as a backend.

 ### Data storage
 Scli saves its history (when enabled, with `--save-history`) in plain text.
 Likewise, signal-cli stores its data (received attachments, contacts info, encryption keys) unencrypted.
 To secure this data at rest, it is recommended to use full-disk encryption or dedicated tools like [fscrypt](https://github.com/google/fscrypt).